andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/Microsoft Excel /README.md

 + Renamed a column for clarity and better understanding.
 + Added new columns derived from existing data.
 + Updated values in new columns based on specified conditions for accuracy.
-+ Applied filterings on specific rows based on criteria.
++ Applied filtering to select specific rows based on defined criteria.

 #### Removing Duplicates
 + Removing duplicates from column `ride_id`.